tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 Redis/快速入门/连接 Redis 实例_intl_en.md

 ## Overview

 This document describes three methods for connecting to a database.
-After an instance is initialized, you can access it and run Redis commands for read, write, and query.
+After an instance is created, you can access it and run Redis commands for read, write, and query.

 - Connection via client: You can connect to a TencentDB instance at its automatically assigned private address from a Windows or Linux CVM instance.
 This connection method utilizes the high-speed private network of Tencent Cloud and features low delay.
 Both instances should be under the same account and reside in the same [VPC](https://intl.cloud.tencent.com/document/product/215/535) in the same region or reside in the classic network.
 > ?